Joseph L. Mankiewicz: Family history

 Joseph was the younger brother of Hollywood screenwriter Herman J. Mankiewicz, the co-writer (with Orson Welles) of Citizen Kane among numerous other films.
 In 2024, Joseph and Herman were both announced as inductees into the Luzerne County Arts & Entertainment Hall of Fame.

 In 1933, Mankiewicz met Elizabeth Young, a New York socialite and descendant of the Schermerhorn family.
 Young made her film debut in Big Executive (1933) and was borrowed by MGM to appear in Queen Christina (1933).
-They were married on May 20, 1934 in the backyard garden of Herman and his wife Sara's house.
+They were married on May 20, 1934, in the backyard garden of Herman and his wife Sara's house.
 In November 1936, Mankiewicz moved out of their Beverly Hills apartment and issued a press statement stating incompatibility and irreconcilable differences.
 Shortly after, Young filed for divorce, alleging Mankiewicz had treated her cruelly and telling her he no longer loved her.
 The divorce was dropped when they resumed living together, but they filed again in May 1937.
 On the third anniversary of their marriage, their divorce was finalized.
 They had a son, Eric, who was born on July 1, 1936.
 In 1943, Young legally had Eric assume his stepfather Eugene Reynal's surname after she had remarried.

 Mankiewicz met Austrian actress Rose Stradner, who had been contracted to MGM.
 There, Mankiewicz was instructed to help improve her English as he had with other German-speaking actresses.
 The two were married on July 28, 1939, at Mankiewicz's sister's apartment in New York.
 When they returned to Los Angeles, on Stradner's 26th birthday, MGM studio writers and producers greeted them at the railway station with rice and a ten-piece orchestra.
 Stradner gave birth to two sons, Christopher, born in 1940, and Tom Mankiewicz, born in 1942.
 During his marriage to Stradner, Mankiewicz had extramarital affairs with several actresses, including Judy Garland and Linda Darnell.
 In September 1958, Stradner was found dead at her summer home in Bedford Hills, aged 45.
 Her death was ruled a suicide through an overdose of sedatives.

 In 1954, Mankiewicz met his third wife Rosemary Matthews while filming The Barefoot Contessa in Rome.
 For several years, they kept in contact, and Matthews served as a production assistant for Cleopatra.
 On December 14, 1962, the two were married in a New York courthouse.
 They had a daughter, Alexandra.

 Joseph was the uncle of Frank Mankiewicz, a political campaign manager who officially announced the assassination of Democratic presidential candidate Robert F. Kennedy in 1968.
 His niece Johanna "Josie" Mankiewicz Davis, worked as a journalist and a novelist.
 In July 1974, she was struck and killed by a taxicab in New York City at the age of 36.

-His great-nephews include writer-filmmaker Nick Davis (Johanna's son), NBC's Dateline reporter Josh Mankiewicz and television personality Ben Mankiewicz (Frank's sons).
+His great-nephews include writer-filmmaker Nick Davis (Johanna's son), NBC's Dateline reporter Josh Mankiewicz and television host Ben Mankiewicz (Frank's sons).